Click to expand

 **It was a guy from CODA who said that “housewives” wouldn’t “feel comfortable” in the LEAF, you know, cause it’s so weird-looking, basically.
 He made this statement while inside a warmed-over electrified Mitsubishi (Carisma, aka CODA Sedan) straight outta 1996, ironically.

-Remember the former mayor’s P.O.S.
-Chevy Tahoe with an engine bigger than that found in the city buses from the failed CultureBus program?
+Remember the former mayor’s Chevy Tahoe with an engine bigger than that found in the some San Francisco City buses?
+It was necessary for “safety,” or something.

-Anyway, that machine is long gone so here’s the new ride for our new “interim” Mayor – it’s a Chevy Volt plug-in hybrid.
+Anyway, that machine is long-gone now, so here’s the new ride for our new “interim” Mayor – it’s a Chevy Volt plug-in hybrid.

 Click to expand